coderofsalvation/soakbean/README.md

 end)
 ```

 > WANTED: please contribute your middleware functions to the [middleware](middleware) folder.
-We need stuff like http auth, sqlite login/logout functionality, Sqlite CRUD-middleware e.g.
+Please donate middleware (see roadmap below).

 ## Req object